AdRoll/baker/README.md

 These are the options you can tune:

 * Section `[filterchain]`:
-  * `procs`: number of parallel threads running the filter chain (default: 16)
+  * `procs`: number of parallel goroutines running the filter chain (default: 16)
 * Section `[output]`:
-  * `procs`: number of parallel threads sending data to the output (default: 32)
+  * `procs`: number of parallel goroutines sending data to the output (default: 32)

 ## Sharding

 Baker supports sharding of output data, depending on the value of specific fields in each record.
-Sharding makes sense only for some specific output components, so check each output component.
+Sharding makes sense only for some specific output components, so check out their documentation.
 A component that supports sharding must return `true` from the function `CanShard()`.

 To configure sharding, it's sufficient to create a `sharding` key in `[output]` section, specifying the column on which the sharding must be executed.
-`ShardingFuncs` in `baker.Components` must include a function for the selected field and the function must return an index (`uint64`) for each possible value of the field.
-The index is used to choose the target output procs for the records.
+For a field to be shardable, a `ShardingFunc` must exist for that field (see `baker.Components.ShardingFuncs`).
 Since the sharding functions provide the capability to spread the records across different output `procs` (parallel goroutines), it's clear that the `[output]` configuration must include a `procs` value greater than 1 (or must avoid including it as the default value is 32).